-The evidence that was gathered against Syed was anecdotal, circumstantial — and yet, convincing enough to sway a jury to convict him of the murder of Hae Min Lee.
+The evidence that was gathered against Syed was anecdotal, circumstantial, and yet, convincing enough to sway a jury to convict him of the murder of Hae Min Lee.
 That evidence included Syed’s friend, Jay Wilds, claiming that Syed asked him for help in burying the body as well as cellphone tower records that seemed to place Syed at the spot where Lee’s body was found.

-The Murder Of Hae Min Lee
+Inside The Brutal Murder Of Hae Min Lee

 “We thought she would come back,” her uncle Tae Soo Kim said.